Action for Education, Spatial Organisation and Planning For Sustainable Food

 - Development of the AESOP4Food curriculum (design, testing, evaluation, exploitation and dissemination)

-AESOP4FOOD online course and 10-days workshops
+AESOP4FOOD online course and 10-day workshops

 The online course consists of five phases: exploring the field of play, analysing the local foodscape, collaborative goals setting and vision, strategy and interventions, evaluation & monitoring.

-The course relates to food governance (food councils) and policies, land management, agroecological urbanism, agroecology, agronomy, the economics of food, food systems and chains, local food networks, foodscapes, metropolitan food planning, food waste, food communities and participation, food justice and security.
-The online course on sustainable food planning will use self-study materials for building a common theoretical foundation.
+The course relates to food governance (food councils) and policies, land management, agroecological urbanism, agroecology, agronomy, the economics of food, food systems and chains, local food networks, foodscapes, metropolitan food planning, food waste, food communities and participation, food justice, and security.
+The online course on sustainable food planning will use self-study materials to build a common theoretical foundation.
 The material will embrace theories, methods, tools, case studies, and terminology.
 It will be available in the course Wiki.
 All of this will be embedded into a blended learning concept consisting of self-study phases, virtual classroom sessions with peers/experts, and virtual teamwork with international fellow students.

 Three 10-day workshops will provide the living labs with the input of international students from the partner universities.
 They will be embedded in a local and regional context in Spain, Belgium, and France, and organised in close cooperation with the local partner NGO and other stakeholders.
 The wider local public will be invited for the presentation of the results.
 The innovative ideas generated by the workshops can be followed up by local and/or regional actors, possibly in cooperation with the local university.

-If you want to know more about the AESOP4FOOD project, plan to participate in the activities, just send an e-mail to email@example.com.
+If you want to know more about the AESOP4FOOD project, or plan to participate in the activities, just send an e-mail to email@example.com.